Professor Sánchez Imizcoz, Chair

 Major in Spanish:

-The minimum requirement for a Spanish major is ten full courses starting at the 300-level.
-As the major requires a mastery of Spanish language, literature, and culture, the student is expected to select courses from all of these areas.
+The minimum requirement for a Spanish major is ten full courses above Span 300.
+As the major requires a mastery of Spanish language, Spanish and Latin American literature, and Spanish and Latin American culture, the student is expected to select courses from all of these areas.
 At least one of these courses must be at the 400-level, though the department strongly recommends several.
-Students who have taken a course at the level above Spanish 300 may not take Spanish 300 for credit.
+Spanish 300 does not form part of the major but serves as the prerequisite for higher-level courses.

 Majors are required to spend one semester or the equivalent studying in a Spanish-speaking country.
 Justifiable exceptions will be considered by written petition.